spacetelescope/jwst/docs/jwst/refpix/description.rst

        mean for even row pixels if this option is selected.
     #.
 Add the first group of each integration back to each group.

-At the end of the refpix step, the S_REFPIX keyword is set to 'COMPLETE'.
+At the end of the refpix step, the S_REFPIX keyword is set to "COMPLETE".

 Subarrays
 ---------